SQream/sqream_docs/third_party_tools/client_platforms/r.rst

 .. _r:

 *****************************
-Connect to SQream Using R
+Connecting to SQream Using R
 *****************************

 You can use R to interact with a SQream DB cluster.